 The social media world has changed significantly over just the past few years —and it will keep changing in the years to come.
 Today, social media is part of your small business simply because you transact — any customer can post a review or tweet.

-And, if your business is active on social media — or wants to be — you’re going to need to learn the new rules if you want to succeed in 2018.
+And, if your business is active on social media — or wants to be — you’re going to need to learn the new rules if you want to succeed.

 Rule #1.
 Pick one platform and be excellent at it.

 The big three social media platforms are Facebook, Twitter, and LinkedIn.
 But there are dozens of others like Yelp, Instagram, Foursquare, and Pinterest.
 Each of these platforms has its own unique communities, rules, quirks, and secrets.
 It’s possible that you can succeed on more than one.
 But try not to spread yourself too thin.

 Pick just one of these platforms — the one where you think most of your audience would be — and be excellent at it.
 Facebook, for example, has 70 million small business pages.
 Twitter, however, is very popular with younger audiences and the media.
 LinkedIn is great for professionals.
 Pinterest is extremely visual.

 Read about your chosen site.
 Spend a significant amount of time on it.
 Understand how it works.
 You won’t be able to really know how to maximize its benefit until you do this.

 I’ve learned that to succeed on social media, you need to define success.
 Some people just want more followers and likes, which is great if you’re a celebrity.
 But if you’re running a business, then let’s just admit that you’re in it for one reason and one reason only: leads.